thegoldendino/festival-app/README.md

 npm run dev -- --open
 ```

-Everything inside `src/lib` is part of your library, everything inside `src/routes` can be used as a showcase or preview app.
+Everything inside `src/lib` is part of the festival-app library, everything inside `src/routes` is used as a showcase for the festival-app.

 ## Building